Issue No: | 4 |

 Key findings

-Babies (under one) and teenagers feature the most within Serious Case Reviews.
-Arguably, this could be because babies cannot tell us what’s going on and as practitioners we fail to make observations as to how they interact with their parents/ carers/ family and surroundings; whilst teenagers we reportedly find ‘hard to reach’ or difficult to engage.
-Often children and young people misbehaving or acting out is recorded as a ‘difficult’ or ‘demanding child’ (Brandon et al 2016) and not that their behaviour is, either; a way of trying to communicate with us or a result of something which has happened to them.
+Babies (under one) and teenagers continue to feature the most within Child Safeguarding Practice Reviews and Rapid Reviews.
+Arguably, this could be because babies cannot tell us what’s going on and as practitioners, we fail to make observations as to how they interact with their parents / carers / family and surroundings.
+Whilst teenagers we reportedly find ‘hard to reach’ or difficult to engage.

-- agencies did not listen to adults who tried to speak on behalf of the child and who had important information to contribute
+- did not listen to adults who tried to speak on behalf of the child and who had important information to contribute

-- parents and carers prevented professionals from seeing and listening to the child
+- Parents and carers prevented professionals from seeing and listening to the child

-- practitioners focused too much on the needs of the parents, especially on vulnerable parents, and overlooked the implications for the child
+- focused too much on the needs of the parents, especially on vulnerable parents, and overlooked the implications for the child

-- agencies did not interpret their findings well enough to protect the child’
+- agencies did not interpret their findings well enough to protect the child

 - speak to the child

-- engage with children and young people
+- actively listen to and hear what children and young people tell us

 Practice Guidance